kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 ---
 ```

 _and_ it applied this transformation to several posts.
+It's a little clickbaity,
+but it's a good starting point.
+And when you need to do 40+ descriptions in one go,
+it's nice to have.

-Lastly, Cursor's autocomplete is great and it's easy to see what's happening.
+Lastly, Cursor's autocomplete is great -- notably speedy and it's easy to see what's happening.
 For example, I started editing a post for the color is red post.
 It had Python shell code in it, and Cursor was able to highlight the code and provide autocomplete for the Python code.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tWZBZLbR_TA?si=4kBtY0LP2n8_IK6Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>